-Pursuant to 40 CFR §146.82 (a)(9), this CO2 Injection Well Stimulation Plan describes the operations that Bluebonnet Sequestration Hub, LLC would execute in the CO2 Injector Wells, Bluebonnet CCS 1, Bluebonnet CCS 2, and Bluebonnet CCS 3 to enhance or regain injection capabilities.
+Pursuant to 40 CFR §146.82 (a)(9), this CO2 Injection Well Stimulation Plan describes the operations that Bluebonnet Sequestration Hub, LLC would execute in the CO2 Injector Wells, Bluebonnet CCS 1, Bluebonnet CCS 2, Bluebonnet CCS 3, Bluebonnet CCS 5, Bluebonnet CCS 6, and Bluebonnet CCS 7 to enhance or regain injection capabilities.

-Stimulation and cleanouts to enhance or regain the injection potential of the Frio and Hackberry Sandstones in the CO2 Injector Wells include coil tubing cleanouts, stick pipe cleanouts, matrix acid stimulation, and water flushes.
+Stimulation and cleanouts to enhance or regain the injection potential of the Claimed as PBI Sandstones in the CO2 Injector Wells include coil tubing cleanouts, stick pipe cleanouts, matrix acid stimulation, and water flushes.

-The need for stimulation and cleanouts will be determined once the characterization data from the Bluebonnet Sequestration Hub is completed, and the wells are available and have been evaluated (i.e., results of geophysical logs, core analyses, and hydrogeologic testing, operating conditions).
+The need for stimulation and cleanouts will be determined once the characterization data from the Bluebonnet Sequestration Hub is completed, and the wells are available and have been evaluated (i.e., results of geophysical logs, core analyses, and hydrogeologic testing and operating conditions).